nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry/README.md

  * _cronSchedule_: The cron schedule for the background job that scans for new apps (Default: every minute)
  * _socketTimeoutSec_: Socket timeout when trying to reach the remote app (Default: 3)
  * _registrationRefreshIntervalSec_: Interval for refreshing known endpoints (Default: 600)
+ * _unregisterAppsAfterScanErrors_: Remove registered Apps of an endpoint if it cannot be reached for a number of scan intervals (Default: -1 which means: never remove)
  * _remotePortalAppUrls_: Location of the config file with the remote URLs, relative to the server config (Default: ./remotePortalApps.json)
  * _showAddRemoteAppForm_: Show the *Add a new Remote Portal App Endpoint* form in the Admin UI